jython/book/chapter13.rst

 The applicaiton we'll be developing in this section is a simple GUI that takes a line of text and redisplays it in JTextArea.
 I used Netbeans 6.7 to develop the application, so some of this section may reference particular features that are available in that IDE.
 To get started with creating an object factory web start application, we first need to create a project.
 I created a new Java application in Netbeans named *JythonSwingApp* and then added *jython.jar* and *plyjy.jar* to the classpath.

 First, create the *Main.java* class which will really be the driver for the application.
 The goal for Main.java is to use the Jython object factory pattern to coerce a Jython-based Swing application into Java.
 This class will be the starting point for the application and then the Jython code will perform all of the work under the covers.
 Using this pattern, we also need a Java interface that can be implemented via the Jython code, so this example also uses a very simple interface that defines a *start()* method which will be used to make our GUI visible.
 Lastly, the Jython class named  Below is the code for our *Main.java* driver and the Java interface.
+In our example, we named this class *MainOF.java* to differentiate it from the next example that uses *PythonInterpreter*.
 The directory structure of this application is as follows.

 JythonSwingApp
     JythonSimpleSwing.py
         jythonswingapp
-            Main.java
+            MainOF.java
         jythonswingapp.interfaces
             JySwingType.java

 ::

-    *Main.java*
+    *MainOF.java*

     package jythonswingapp;